ovh/manager/.ai-doc/20-dependencies/muk.md

 ## 📚 TypeScript

 All components have full TypeScript support.
-Import types:
+Import types and enums:

 ```typescript
 import type {